-‘Criminal Minds’ Lines Up Villains But Fans Need A Hero: #NoHotchNoWatch Calls For Thomas Gibson [Opinion]
+‘Criminal Minds’ Lines Up Villains, But Fans Need A Hero: #NoHotchNoWatch Calls For Thomas Gibson [Opinion]

 Tim Allen, Thomas Gibson, And Other Reasons Viewers Boycott Network TV: ABC, CBS, CNN [Opinion]

-Criminal Minds needs Thomas Gibson, and #NoHotchNoWatch say the show won’t work till he is returned.
+Criminal Minds needs Thomas Gibson, and #NoHotchNoWatch supporters say the show won’t work until he is returned.

 [Featured Image by Fred Jewell/AP Image]